-Atlanta Public Schools (APS) Human Resources Department will use The Work Number to provide employment verifications for mortgage lenders, banks, apartment complexes, and others who may need proof of your employment or income.
+Atlanta Public Schools (APS) Human Resources Department will use Verifient to provide employment verifications for mortgage lenders, banks, apartment complexes, and others who may need proof of your employment or income.
 The service is easy to use and available 24 hours a day, 7 days a week both online and by phone.
+APS' Corporate Code is 4196EB.